smatechnologies/ibm-i-agent-docs/docs/operator-replay/virtual-devices.md

 By default, the IBM i Telnet server listens at the well-known TCP/IP port number 23.
 Typically, the IBM i system value QUAUTOCFG is set on, supporting automatic creation of virtual devices as necessary, up to the maximum number of devices set in the QAUTOVRT system value.
-SMA\'s IBM i LSAM is installed with default values that match this configuration of IBM i.
+SMA's IBM i LSAM is installed with default values that match this configuration of IBM i.

-The IBM i LSAM menu options for configuring Operator Replay features refer to their support for automatic creation of virtual devices as the
-\"Mode 1\" method of managing virtual devices.
+The IBM i LSAM menu options for configuring Operator Replay features refer to their support for automatic creation of virtual devices as the "Mode 1" method of managing virtual devices.
 Mode 1, in general, is the passive mode that supports relying on IBM i to select and assign a virtual display device.
 This is the initial default configuration for Operator Replay management of virtual display devices.